 “Moreover also I gave them my sabbaths, to be a sign between me and them, that they might know that I am the LORD that sanctify them.”
 (Ez 20:12)

 There’s a batch of leaven mixed into the yeast here.
-Jesus omitted the 4th commandment when He summed up the 10 commandments (Matt 22:37-40).
-Mrs White also glibly left out “till all be fulfilled” out of her quotation of Matthew 5:18.
+Jesus omitted the 4th commandment when He summed up the 10 commandments (Matt.
+22:37-40).
+Ellen White glibly left out “till all be fulfilled” out of her quotation of Matthew 5:18.
 Jesus came to fulfil the law.
-The term “fulfil” there refers to the Scriptures as has been explained here.
-The sabbath was part of the law and it ended when the law was abolished at Calvary (Eph 2:15, Rom 7:4-6).
+The term “fulfil” has been explained here.
+The sabbath was part of the law and it ended when the law was abolished at Calvary (Eph.
+2:15, Rom.
+7:4-6).
 Mrs White craftily mixed her own ideas into Scripture to condition her readers into her interpretation.

 Why Christians Consider Sunday?

-6. We are commanded not to permit any man to judge us regarding sabbaths.
-(Col 2:14-17) Its only a token or figure, like circumcision, which has nothing to do with the church.
+6. We are commanded not to permit any man to judge us regarding sabbaths (Col. 2:14-17).
+It’s only a token or figure – like circumcision – which has nothing to do with the church.
 Even in the OT, God proclaimed the discontinuation of all the sabbaths.
-(Is 1:13, Jer 31:31-34)
+(Isa.
+1:13, Jer.
+31:31-34)

 7. Sabbaths are not included among the necessary requirements of the gospel in the N.T.
-Its heresy to teach that those who don’t keep the sabbath are lost.
-(Acts 15:1-29)
+Therefore, its rank heresy to teach that those who don’t keep the sabbath will be eternally lost (Acts 15:1-29)

 8. Rest and eternal rest is in Christ, not in a day (Heb.
 4).
 For SDAs to pick the sabbath out of the OT laws to observe means they are under an obligation to keep the whole law.
 In that case, their trust is not in Christ but the law.
-True Christians are disciples of Christ, not of Moses.
-(Gal 3:10-14, Jas 2:10)
+True Christians are disciples of Christ, not of Moses (Gal.
+3:10-14, James 2:10)

-In 1994, David Blancho, an Adventist scholar produced a Bible translation, The Clear Word (TCW) which not only paraphrases the King James Version, but also alters the texts and laces them with Ellen White’s extrabiblical teachings.
-This mutant bible is used to indoctrinate SDAs.
-Here are some examples, with the altered texts in bold:
+In 1994, David Blancho, an Adventist scholar produced a Bible translation, The Clear Word (TCW) which paraphrases the King James Version, but it alters the texts and lace them with Ellen White’s extra biblical teachings.
+Though SDAs don’t consider it official, this mutant bible is often used to indoctrinate SDA converts.
+Here are some examples, with the altered texts appearing in bold:

-I. Ex 5:5 “You’ve created enough problems by making them rest every week on your Sabbath”
+I. Exodus 5:5 “You’ve created enough problems by making them rest every week on your Sabbath”

-In the KJV, Pharoah’s words were “and ye make them rest from their burdens.”
+In the KJV, Pharaoh’s words were “and ye make them rest from their burdens.”
 There was no weekly sabbath at the time.
 Moses was only requesting 3 days for the Israelites to worship God.
-Its anachronism to use the word “sabbath” at that time.
+It is anachronistic to use the word “sabbath” at that time.

 Those added words are not found in any Bible manuscript.
-They were smuggled there to reinforce SDA heresies.
+They were smuggled there to reinforce SDA belief.

 Compare this to your Bible and you will see that the words “children of Israel” has been replaced here with “My people” and the text has been changed to universalize the sabbath as if those who don’t observe it are acting in treason against God’s rule.